Chandrakant817/Board-Infinity-Projects/2. Movie Monk's Ticket Booking Analysis with Tableau/Using_Python/README.md

+# Analysing Ticket Booking on Movie Monk

-# Initial Steps using Python
+## Initial Steps using Python
 ### Step 1.
 Load the dataset in Google Colab
 ### Step 2.
 Directly Moving to Preprocessing Step
         Fillig the Missing Values using basic Statics technique i.e Measure of Central Tendency